Reducing measurements in quantum erasure correction by quantum local recovery: Generalized Surface Codes

 For single erasure ($\delta=2$ in locality $(r,\delta)$), estimation of the locality can be improved as follows.
 An example of Proposition \ref{prop5} will be given in Section \ref{subsec:e2}. \begin{proposition} The generalized surface code considered in Section \ref{sec:surface} has locality $r$ with

-\end{proposition} \textbf{Proof.} Suppose that single erasure happened at an edge $e \in \mathring{E}$.
-Since the number of erasures is at most $1$, identification of the erasure needs measurements of single vertex $v \in e$ and single face $f$ containing $e$, with which qubits in $\{e' \in \mathring{E} : v \in e' \} \cup f$ are measured, which implies (\ref{eq:r}). \myqed
+\end{proposition} \begin{spiproof} Suppose that single erasure happened at an edge $e \in \mathring{E}$.
+Since the number of erasures is at most $1$, identification of the erasure needs measurements of a single vertex $v \in e$ and single face $f$ containing $e$, with which qubits in $\{e' \in \mathring{E} : v \in e' \} \cup f$ are measured, which implies (\ref{eq:r}). \end{spiproof}